Lego Coin Self Reported Market Cap Hits $9,000.00 Billion (LEGO)

-Lego Coin (LEGO) traded 4% higher against the U.S. dollar during the 1 day period ending at 11:00 AM E.T. on June 21st.
-In the last seven days, Lego Coin has traded down 15.7% against the U.S. dollar.
-One Lego Coin token can currently be purchased for $0.0137 or 0.00000046 BTC on popular exchanges.
-Lego Coin has a total market cap of $9,000.00 billion and approximately $52.10 worth of Lego Coin was traded on exchanges in the last 24 hours.
+Lego Coin (LEGO) traded 21.3% higher against the US dollar during the 1 day period ending at 15:00 PM Eastern on June 25th.
+One Lego Coin token can currently be bought for about $0.0146 or 0.00000048 BTC on major cryptocurrency exchanges.
+During the last seven days, Lego Coin has traded up 2.6% against the US dollar.
+Lego Coin has a total market cap of $9,000.00 billion and $3.70 worth of Lego Coin was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.